MianReplicate/Custom-Flags-Framework/README.md

 This is a heavily modified version of the [custom flag framework](https://steamcommunity.com/sharedfiles/filedetails/?id=2797568530) by Red for creating custom flags in Ravenfield.
 Heavy thanks to them for making the original :)

 # Modifications from the Original
 - This by itself does not come with any flags.
 Only the options to change flag colors for both vanilla & other flag mutators.
 You need to install this + a flag mutator which utilizes this framework.
+Some flag mutators are [Pride Flags](https://steamcommunity.com/sharedfiles/filedetails/?id=3385314817) or [Political Flags](https://steamcommunity.com/sharedfiles/filedetails/?id=3385314194).
 - Performance loss is negligible (If there are still fps drops with this mutator enabled, let me know!)
 - Custom flags now show during capture
 - Added a default fallback for when a flag material for a team isn't detected